Box dimension of stable sub-slices of fractal graphs over Anosov automorphisms: Kaplan, Mallet-Paret, and Yorke techniques

 and the upper box dimension of $X$ as

 If they are equal, this is the box dimension of $A$, and we write $\text{dim}(X)$. \end{definition} The following proposition exhibits an easy way to calculate the box dimension of a set and will be used a few times in the arguments.
+This is a classical fact of the box dimension and we include its proof for completeness.